-From the first page I was laughing.
+From the first page, I was laughing.
 I could relate.
 After all, I’ve been there.
 The difference was it was with my sons.
-Even at seven and nine, my girls are fiesty.
-Kessler takes an open and honest dialogue and gives me hope I can survive girls.
+Even at seven and nine, my girls are feisty.
+Kessler takes an open and honest dialogue and gives me hope I can survive, girls.
 Teenage Girls.
 I love that she is honest.
-There’s no sugar coating.
-She lays it on the table, there’s gonna be some bad times.
-Her advice centers on the experiences that come with this demise of our relationship in that moment.
+There’s no sugarcoating.
+She lays it on the table; there’s gonna be some bad times.
+Her advice centers on the experiences that come with this demise of our relationship at that moment.

-I love that Kessler isn’t afraid to let humor guide the way while she shares some terrific insight to what awaits.
-She understands the battle of balance Moms face.
-The reality of trying to understand a child when their hormones are in over drive while still attempting to be the Mom who is fair and right.
-Even at seven and nine I find myself facing language barriers.
-One minute they’re my babies and in a flash they are stomping and sullen.
+I love that Kessler isn’t afraid to let humor guide the way while she shares some terrific insight into what awaits.
+She understands the battle of balance in Mom’s face.
+The reality of trying to understand a child when their hormones are in overdrive while still attempting to be the Mom who is fair and right.
+Even at seven and nine, I find myself facing language barriers.
+One minute they’re my babies, and in a flash, they are stomping and sullen.

 Kessler is a champion.
-This book is her journey, where for 18-months she lives the life of her twelve year old daughter, Lizzie.
+This book is about her journey, where for 18 months, she lives the life of her twelve-year-old daughter, Lizzie.
 She’s observing and, at times, participating in the world of school, the mall, summer camp.
 I loved it!

 About the Book

-What’s more challenging in the life of a woman: being a teenager … or being the mother of a teenager?
-Just yesterday she was a sweet-tempered, smiling little girl who thought Mommy was a saint and a genius, beautiful, beneficent, and all-knowing.
-Now Mom is an enemy, a barrier—or at the very least the font of all things embarrassing and uncool.
+What’s more challenging in a woman’s life: being a teenager … or being the mother of a teenager?
+Just yesterday, she was a sweet-tempered, smiling little girl who thought Mommy was a saint and a genius, beautiful, beneficent, and all-knowing.
+Now Mom is an enemy, a barrier—or at the very least, the font of all things embarrassing and uncool.
 And the erstwhile Miss Sweet Pea is … a werewolf?
 Who is this new headstrong, mercurial, mascara-wand-waving girl?
-In My Teenage Werewolf: A Mother, a Daughter, a Journey Through the Thicket of Adolescence award-winning author Lauren Kessler embeds herself in her about-to-be teenage daughter’s life and shares her story with the eye of a reporter, the curiosity of an anthropologist and the open—sometimes wounded—heart of a mother.
+In My Teenage Werewolf: A Mother, a Daughter, a Journey Through the Thicket of Adolescence, award-winning author Lauren Kessler embeds herself in her about-to-be teenage daughter’s life and shares her story with the eye of a reporter, the curiosity of an anthropologist and the open—sometimes wounded—the heart of a mother.